Alodia: Sources

 Alodia is by far the least studied of the three medieval Nubian kingdoms, hence evidence is very slim.
 Most of what is known about it comes from a handful of medieval Arabic historians.
 The most important of these are the Islamic geographers al-Yaqubi (9th century), Ibn Hawqal and al-Aswani (10th century), who both visited the country, and the Copt Abu al-Makarim (12th century).
 The events around the Christianization of the kingdom in the 6th century were described by the contemporary bishop John of Ephesus; various post-medieval Sudanese sources address its fall.
 Al-Aswani noted that he interacted with a Nubian historian who was "well-acquainted with the country of Alwa", but no medieval Nubian historiographical work has yet been discovered.

 While many Alodian sites are known, only the capital Soba has been extensively excavated.
 Parts of this site were unearthed in the early 1950s, further excavations taking place in the 1980s and 1990s.
-A new multidisciplinary research project is scheduled to start in late 2019.
+A new multidisciplinary research project was scheduled to start in late 2019.
 Soba is approximately 2.75 km2 in size and is covered with numerous mounds of brick rubble previously belonging to monumental structures.
 Discoveries made so far include several churches, a palace, cemeteries and numerous small finds.